Stanford University Medical Center: Staff

 The hospital's medical staff numbers 1,910 with an additional 850 interns and residents, as well as nearly 1,500 registered nurses and approximately 610 licensed beds.
 Stanford Clinics, the group practice of most faculty physicians of Stanford University School of Medicine, includes 493 full-time faculty physicians.
 Their areas of expertise range from primary care to the most advanced medical and surgical specialties.
 Stanford Clinics offer more than 100 specialty and subspecialty service areas.
 Under the supervision of faculty physicians, Stanford medical students and residents participate in patient care in most specialties.
 The clinics participate in preferred provider health care programs as well as Medicare and MediCal.

 Recognition

 Stanford University Medical Center is world-renowned for its work in cardiovascular medicine and cardiothoracic surgery, organ transplantation, neurology, neurosurgery, and cancer medicine.
-It has nearly 40,000 emergency department visits per year and hosts 20,000 inpatients yearly.
+It has over 100,000 emergency department visits per year.
 In 2017, Stanford Hospital was ranked by U.S. News & World Report as the 9th-best hospital out of 5,462 medical centers in the United States, and third in the West Coast after the UCSF Medical Center and the UCLA Medical Center.
 As of 2018, Stanford received high rankings in the following specialties: